salvoravida/redux-first-history/README.md

 * support mix react-router, @reach-router & wouter in the same app!
 * fast migration from existing project, with same `LOCATION_CHANGE` and push actions (taken from RRR)
 * handle Redux Travelling from devTools (that's a non sense in production, but at the end of the day this decision it's up to you ...)
-* custom opions and blazing fast  (ok, every lib should have these features, that's true :D)
+* custom options and blazing fast  (ok, every lib should have these features, that's true :D)

 Installation
 -----------